Plants on a Budget: Busting the Myth of Expense

 3. Plan Before You Shop

 This one’s not sexy, but it works.
+It is absolutely essential, and I do it myself before every grocery shop.
 Before you hit the store, sketch out a loose plan.
-Doesn’t need to be Pinterest-worthy.
+Doesn’t need to be crazy.
 Just jot down 3–4 meals you want to make, check what you already have, and write a list.
 No list = $60 of stuff you don’t need and nothing for dinner.

 Oh, and never shop hungry.
 You’ll end up with overpriced granola and regret.